mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

 **Troubleshooting:** If you don't see the point, right-click the new layer and select **Zoom to Layer**.

+> **Why random selection?** Random selection is a simple but important idea in data collection.
+It helps reduce the temptation to choose only the easiest, cleanest, or most interesting-looking locations.
+In many research workflows, that kind of convenience sampling can bias the resulting dataset.

 ### Step 8: Select Grid Cell by Location

 Now use the random point to select the grid cell it falls within: